shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-17-eks-iam-deep-dive.md

     instanceType: t3a.medium
 ```

-`eksctl` automatically creates an IAM role with minimum IAM permissions required for the cluster to work and attaches it to the nodes part of the cluster.
+`eksctl` automatically creates an IAM role with minimum IAM permissions required for the cluster to work and attaches it to the nodes part of the nodegroup.
 All the pods running on these nodes inherit these permissions.

-This role has 3 policies attached that give basic access to the node :
+This role has 3 IAM policies attached that gives basic access to the node :

 1. `AmazonEKSWorkerNodePolicy` - This policy allows EKS worker nodes to connect to EKS clusters.
 2. `AmazonEC2ContainerRegistryReadOnly` - This policy gives read-only access to ECR.